This 22 MAY 2021, 3pm (Saturday)

 If you have vaginismus, sexual relationships and sexual confidence can be ruined because of repeatedly failed attempts.
 Natural conception becomes so difficult if vaginismus is left untreated.

 Both situations are highly stressful events for the vaginismus patients and their partners.

 Types of Vaginismus

-Primary vaginismus occurs when the woman has never been able to have penetrative sex because of the involuntary contraction of her vaginal muscles.
+Occurs when the woman has never been able to have penetrative sex because of the involuntary contraction of her vaginal muscles.

-Secondary vaginismus occurs when a woman has previously been able to have penetrative sex but is no longer able to.
+Occurs when a woman has previously been able to have penetrative sex but is no longer able to.

 Means it is always happening, not only in penetrative sex but any object will trigger it.

-Situational vaginismus only occurs under certain conditions.
+Only occurs under certain conditions.
 For example, it may only happen during sex but not during other penetration like gynecological exam or tampon insertion.

-How do I know if I have it?
+How do I know if I really have it?